MttArmstrong/testing-new-framework/_episodes/04-why-open-source.md

 - "Open-source doesn't guarantee that outsiders will engage with your software.
 You'll need to work to build a community of contributors and users."
 ---

-## Outline

-* Open source licensing is widely (though not exclusively) used in the scientific software community.
-    * Visibility into the software producing scientific results is considered by most to be consistent with the scientific method.
-    * Many may see open source licensing as an approach to sustainability of the software – getting others to contribute.
-This is magical thinking, and rarely happens in practice.
-Open source licensing is (probably) necessary, but not sufficient to attract outside contributors.
-    * Permissive licenses allow derivative works to be released under a different license, even a proprietary one (though in practice, this is rare).
-Copyleft licenses require that derivative works be released under the same license as the original, although they do not require the release of the derivative works.
-(They can be kept private.)
-    * Because of the “viral” nature of copyleft licenses, many commercial organizations prohibit use or dependence on copyleft-licensed software or libraries.
-For example, if you want an HPC vendor to be able to take your numerical library and optimize it for their platform and offer it as a “built-in” part of their software stack, you should probably choose a permissive license.

 ## The philosophical reasons

 One of the most common reasons that developers of scientific software choose open-source over proprietary licensing is because they consider it to be consistent with the scientific method.